QING YA

 Cantonese Roasting Tradition in Banqiao's Hotel Dining Scene

 Cantonese roasting is one of the most technically demanding disciplines in Chinese cuisine, requiring precise temperature control, sourced-to-specification birds, and, in the most committed kitchens, wood-fired heat rather than gas.
 Taiwan's restaurant scene has largely defaulted to Taiwanese and Japanese formats when it comes to hotel dining, but Cantonese banquet and roast houses occupy their own corner of that world, serving a tradition that traces back to Guangdong's siu mei culture.
-QING YA, on the third floor of the Hilton Sinban in Banqiao District, New Taipei, is one of the addresses where that tradition is practised with genuine attention to sourcing and process.
+QING YA, on the third floor of the Hilton Sinban in Banqiao District, New Taipei, is a Cantonese Chinese restaurant with a 4.6 Google rating from 2,353 reviews.

 Hotel Cantonese dining rooms across Taiwan and the wider region often default to red lacquer and gold, signalling tradition through decoration rather than food.
 QING YA takes a different approach.
 The muted green walls and grid-pattern carpet position the space inside a contemporary design register, while the room's proportions and layout retain the scale necessary for the shared-plate Cantonese format.
 The visual restraint means the food carries more of the room's identity than the décor does.